pendo-io/pendo-mobile-sdk/README.md

 ## Benchmarks
-SDK size in production is about _2.3MB_<br>
+The SDK will increase your production app (on App Store) by roughly _2.3MB_<br>
-The init process includes `setup`, `startSession` and downloading of 3 guides (_~80KB overall_) will take approximately _3sec_ for all of the guides.<br>
+A session including the init process (usage of `setup`, `startSession` methods) and downloading 3 guides (_~80KB overall_) will elapse approximately _3sec_.<br>
-The network load is executed in parallel, so the guides with highest priority will be downloaded faster and will be available before the total download time.
+Network load is executed in parallel, prioritizing guides with higher priority to be downloaded first and becoming available earlier during the initialization process of the session.